 Visual literacy refers to the ability to discriminate and interpret visible actions, objects, and symbols and to be able to understand and produce visual images in order to convey meanings.
 This lesson will explore how shared meanings and emotions are communicated visually through art.

-- Know the basic elements of visual art and how they are used in different ways
+- List the basic elements of visual art and how they are used in different ways

 - Identify he principles of design in visual representations

 - Evaluate how meanings are expressed visually through a variety of cross-cultural representations.

 The Elements of Art